Rosmos/raz-boilerplate/README.md

 Node, Gulp, Sass, LiveReload, Autoprefixer, minification, image optimization and embedding and more.

-*Created by Henrik Ekelöf at Bouvet Örebro in 2016.*
+*Created by Henrik Ekelöf at ÅF Digital Solutions in 2018.*

 ## Content